Ogden Village Board puts tighter controls on town's library spending

-OGDEN — The Ogden Village Board will keep a tighter rein on Ogden Public Library spending in light of a recent financial shortfall at the library.
+OGDEN — The Ogden Village Board will keep a tighter rein on spending by the library in light of its recent financial shortfall.

 Village Trustee Jim Acklin said the library board spent more money than it had available in its most-recent budget.